bradjrenshaw/say-the-spire/README.md

 A mod for the game Slay the Spire to provide blind accessibility.

 * This only works on Windows for now
-* Only controllers are supported; keyboard support is coming soon.
 * Only the Steam version of the game is supported.

 ## Mod Installation and Usage